 - A motion is said to be in rectilinear motion when a body in translatory motion moves in a straight line.
 For example, a car moving on a straight road, a train running on a straight track.

 - The curvilinear motion describes the movement of a body in translatory motion moves along a curved path.
 For example, turning a car.

-The motion of a body in a circular path around a fixed point in space, also, the motion of a body that does not deform or change shape in which all of its particles move in circles around an axis with a common angular velocity.
+The motion of a body in a circular path around a fixed point in space, also, the motion of a body that does not deform or change shape in which all of its particles move in circles around an axis with a common angular velocity is called Rotational Motion.
 For example the motion of the earth about its own axis, the motion of a wheel of vehicles, gears, motors, etc.

-Let the velocity of the wheel’s center of mass is vcm, which is its translational velocity.
-Because the rolling wheel’s center of mass is at its geometric center C, vcm is the velocity of C. It is parallel to the flat surface.
-The wheel rotates along its symmetrical axis, which passes through the center of C. As a result, the velocity of each point on the disc, such as P0 and P1, or P2, is made up of two parts that are the translational velocity vcm and the linear velocity vr due to rotation.
+Let the velocity of the wheel’s centre of mass is vcm, which is its translational velocity.
+Because the rolling wheel’s centre of mass is at its geometric centre C, vcm is the velocity of C. It is parallel to the flat surface.
+The wheel rotates along its symmetrical axis, which passes through the centre of C. As a result, the velocity of each point on the disc, such as P0 and P1, or P2, is made up of two parts that are the translational velocity vcm and the linear velocity vr due to rotation.

 - The magnitude of vr is vr = ωr, where r is the distance between the point and the axis and ω is the angular velocity of the wheel rotation about the axis.
 With regard to C, the velocity vr is perpendicular to the radius vector of the given point w.r.t C. vr is perpendicular to CP2 in this case.

 - It’s simple to demonstrate that v2 is perpendicular to the line P0P2.
 As a result, the instantaneous axis of rotation is defined as a line passing through P0 and parallel to ω.